zenprospect/slate/source/includes/_opportunities.md

 # Opportunities API

 Opportunities are records that you can use to track possible deals with your prospective customers.
-Opportunities can be associated with both companies and people in Apollo
+Opportunities can be associated with both companies and people in Apollo.

 ## Create Opportunity